Tag: Kevin Brennan

 The below Parliamentary question was asked by Kevin Brennan on 2016-01-28.

-To ask Mr Chancellor of the Exchequer, which public sector organisations will not be covered by the public sector exit payments cap proposed in the Enterprise Bill.
+To ask Mr Chancellor of the Exchequer, whether academy schools will be covered under the public sector exit payment cap proposed in the Enterprise Bill.

 Greg Hands